Possible Bearish Inside Day Candle Pattern Detected for Merck & Co (NYSE:MRK) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Merck & Co (NYSE:MRK)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Merck & Co (NYSE:MRK) based on the price action in the company's shares.
-Today's price range of $86.72 and $87.13 is within yesterday's high and low of the day.
+Yesterday's price range of $86.72 and $87.13 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Merck & Co may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Merck & Co., Inc. is a global health care company that delivers health solutions through its prescription medicines, vaccines, biologic therapies, animal health, and consumer care products, which it markets directly and through its joint ventures.
 The Company has operations in pharmaceutical, animal health, and consumer care.